-President remains strong with his base in South Carolina according to latest poll - South Carolina Radio Network
+New poll shows President remains strong with his SC base, but majority of state doesn't see him as moral - South Carolina Radio Network

 - Stands up for people like me: 43 percent of GOP identifiers and 42 percent of White Evangelicals said this statement is very accurate.
 Half of all respondents said it was somewhat or very inaccurate.

 Huffmon said that 75 percent of White Evangelicals feel that describing Trump as someone who stands up for them is very or somewhat accurate.
 Nationally, White Evangelical support for Trump remains at levels usually only seen among strong partisans.
-The fact that fewer than half of Evangelicals overall would describe Trump as ‘Godly’ or ‘Moral’ suggests that his strength with these groups comes not from modeling pious behavior, but from them viewing him as a bulwark against a culture that they feel is increasingly hostile to them.
+Huffmon said the fact fewer than half of Evangelicals overall would describe Trump as ‘Godly’ or ‘Moral’ suggests that his strength with these groups comes not from modeling pious behavior, but from them viewing him as a bulwark against a culture that they feel is increasingly hostile to them.

 PROBLEM ISSUES, THE ECONOMY AND STATE GOVERNMENT

-S.C. residents said the most important problem facing our country is immigration, followed by racism, and politicians/government.
+South Carolina residents said the most important problem facing our country is immigration, followed by racism, and politicians/government.
 Those surveyed said the most important issues facing the Palmetto State are, and these same issues keep cropping up: education, roads/bridges/infrastructure, and jobs or unemployment.

-Nearly three-fourths of South Carolina residents said our country’s economy is very good or fairly good, while 67 percent think the condition of the state’s economy is either very or fairly good.
+Nearly three-fourths of South Carolina residents said the country’s economy is very good or fairly good, while 67 percent think the condition of the state’s economy is either very or fairly good.
 Nearly 59 percent described their own financial situation as good or excellent.

-So, who is responsible for helping those in poverty?
-A majority of Winthrop Poll respondents whether they identify as Democrat or a Republican said it should be equally by government and religious charities.
+A majority of respondents said caring for the less fortunate should be shared equally by government and religious charities.
 Only 19 percent said it should be primarily government.

 CONGRESS, SC GOVERNOR HENRY MCMASTER AND OTHER POLITICIANS